Recently Julia Evans wrote an excellent post about debugging a segfault in Rust. (Go read it, it’s good)

 Firefox and Servo have a matrix that helps derive the values for all the absolute

-font-size keywords based on the “base size” (i.e. the computed of font-size: medium).
-Actually,
+font-size keywords based on the “base size” (i.e. the computed of font-size: medium

 Firefox has three tables to support some legacy use cases like quirks mode (Servo has